 Faroese is the official language, but Danish is widely spoken and sometimes used for practical purposes.
 Most inhabitants speak English as well.
 The standard of living is very high, and the Faroe Islands are safe to visit at any time.

 The main city is Tórshavn, founded in the 9th century.
 The urban area has 21,000 inhabitants – a bit over 40% of the country’s total population.
 Tórshavn political, commercial, cultural, and industrial center of the Faroes.
 Most cultural attractions can be found in Tórshavn – more on that later – but when visiting the Faroe Islands, we highly recommend exploring several of the islands since nature is the main attraction.

 The vast majority of tourists fly in.
 Vágar Airport is the only one there, so that makes it easy to look for flights.
 Local helicopters do cover the rest of the islands, though.

 SAS (Scandinavian Airlines) and Atlantic Airways have regular connections to and from mainland Europe.
 Other airlines might have occasional connections.

 You find frequent routes between Copenhagen Airport and Vágar – practically every day.
 But there are also direct routes to The Faroe Islands from Paris, Reykjavik, Bergen, Billund and Edinburgh.
 If you can’t find any direct flights from your location, and you need to have a layover, we recommend taking that layover in Copenhagen.

-From the airport you can take a bus into Torshavn.
+From the airport, you can take a bus to Torshavn.
 It takes around an hour.